 - 1. The process of analysing and evaluating liability risks is - A. partly qualitative and partly subjective. - B. partly quantitative and partly subjective. - C. wholly quantitative. - D. wholly subjective. - 2.
 When a new liability policy is arranged on the basis of a broker's presentation, who is responsible for ensuring the accuracy of the information provided? - A. The broker and the proposer. - B. The broker and the underwriter. - C. The proposer and the risk surveyor. - D. The risk surveyor and the underwriter. - 3.
 Where an underwriter instructs a loss control surveyor, the surveyor's primary purpose is to - A. assist the insured with compliance of all aspects of health and safety legislation. - B. assist the underwriter in understanding the risk. - C. ensure all unsafe working practices are eliminated. - D. impose a robust risk management plan for all areas of the business. - 4.
 A UK liability underwriter is reviewing an employers' liability risk.
-If the underwriter uses the triangulation method to review the claims record, this - A. only requires two years of claims history to produce a valid result. - B. takes into account changes in legislation. - C. takes into account inflation for incurred claims values. - D. will demonstrate any latency exposure. - 5.
+If the underwriter uses the triangulation method to review the claims record, this - A. only requires two years of claims history to produce a valid result. - B. takes into account changes in legislation. - C. takes into account inflation for incurred claims values. - D. will demonstrate latency exposure. - 5.
 The operative clause trigger with the longest latency exposure would be - A. causation. - B. claims made. - C. losses discovered. - D. manifestation. - 6.
 An underwriter is assessing an expected claims cost under a liability portfolio.
-He should be aware that severity losses usually comprise of - A. a large single incident which results in multiple long tail disease claims. - B. large injury claims involving significant continuing disability. - C. long-tail disease claims. - D. small injury claims and short-tail disease claims.
+He should be aware that severity losses usually comprise of - A. large injury claims involving significant continuing disability. - B. long-tail disease claims. - C. recurring incidents resulting in multiple long tail disease claims. - D. small injury claims and short-tail disease claims.

 - 7. A layered excess of loss products liability insurance programme is arranged for a large corporation.
-In these circumstances - A. costs cover is always arranged on a proportional basis. - B. insurers are most likely to include a drop-down provision. - C. reinstatement of the limits of indemnity must be arranged layer by layer. - D. the aggregate limit of liability during the period of insurance includes actual claims payments and all claims reserves. - 8.
+In these circumstances - A. the aggregate limit of liability during the period of insurance includes actual claims payments and all claims reserves. - B. costs cover is always arranged on a proportional basis. - C. insurers are most likely to include a drop-down provision. - D. reinstatement of the limits of indemnity must be arranged layer by layer. - 8.
 An employers' liability insurer provides cover for a UK-domiciled business with employees working in the US.
-Under which section of the policy would the insurer be exposed to claims brought by the employee in the US? - A. Choice of law. - B. Geographical scope. - C. Law applicable to the claim. - D. Territorial limits. - 9.
+Under which section of the policy would the insurer be exposed to claims brought by the employee in the US? - A. Choice of law. - B. Jurisdiction of claims. - C. Law applicable to the claim. - D. Preamble. - 9.
 When arranging cover locally for an overseas liability risk, what method should be used to bring the cover up to the monetary amount of indemnity provided in the insured's own territory? - A. Admitted. - B. Difference in conditions. - C. Difference in limits. - D. Non-admitted. - 10.
 To supplement existing general health and safety provisions, the Health and Safety Executive can introduce - A. approved codes of practice, changes in legislation and guidance notes. - B. approved codes of practice, guidance notes and regulations. - C. approved codes of practice and regulations only. - D. guidance notes and regulations only. - 11.
-Under the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations (RIDDOR) 1995, who will usually investigate ill health reports submitted by employers? - A. The employers' liability insurer. - B. The Employment Medical Advisory Service. - C. The local authority. - D. A risk surveyor. - 12.
-An employer will be legally liable to pay damages for an employee's mental ill health upon - A. first presentation of symptoms, if wholly caused by his working environment. - B. first presentation of symptoms, whether partly or wholly caused by his working environment. - C. secondary presentation of symptoms, where the employer knew of and failed to alleviate work factors contributing to his illness. - D. secondary presentation of symptoms, where the employer knew of and failed to eliminate all work factors contributing to his illness.
+Under the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations (RIDDOR) 1995, who will usually investigate ill health reports submitted by employers? - A. The employers' liability insurer. - B. The Employment Medical Advisory Service. - C. The local authority. - D. A risk surveyor.